Rock Your Rotation Exam: Schedule For Success!

 Studying for the EOR™ exams is different for everyone, and some techniques will work better for some students than others.
 There are a ton of question banks, review books, and websites geared to help with studying for the PANCE and EOR™ exams, so sorting through all of them to find what works best for you can be a bit of a challenge.
 Overall, I recommend creating a schedule to adhere to and combining reading with practice questions of some sort.
 Though I have only taken two EOR™ exams, I plan to stick with the routine I have created for myself and I hope that by sharing my approach to studying I can help other students succeed as well!

-Rock Your Rotation Exam Series shares the experiences, insights, and perspectives of PA students preparing for their Rotation Exams.
-The goal of the series is to provide you with actionable information and key takeaways to help you not only prepare for, but to excel on your Rotation Exams.
+Rock Your Rotation Exam series shares the experiences, insights, and perspectives of PA students preparing for their rotation exams.
+The goal of the series is to provide you with actionable information and key takeaways to help you not only prepare for, but to excel on your rotation exams.

-Rosh Review, LLC is not sponsored or endorsed by, or affiliated with, the Physician Assistant Education Association (PAEA) nor the End of Rotation™ Exam (EOR™).
+Rosh Review, LLC is not sponsored or endorsed by, or affiliated with, the Physician Assistant Education Association (PAEA) or the End of Rotation™ Exam (EOR™).
 All trademarks are the property of their respective owners.